kevinkkkk/My-Vending-Machine/README.md

 #### class VendingMachineFragPresenter
 ```
 The presenter is responsible to act as the middle man between view and model.
-It retrieves data from the model and returns it formatted to the view
+It retrieves data from the model and
+returns it formatted to the view.

 It holds instance of VendingMachine
  public VendingMachineFragPresenter() {
         mVendingMachine = new VendingMachine();
         mVendingMachine.setInventoryListener(this);
     }

-getInventory() - Retrieve Inventory info from VendingMachine and then call panel to render the view
+getInventory() - Retrieve Inventory info from VendingMachine and then call panel to render the view.
-insertCoin(AcceptedCoins coin) - Call VendingMachine to validate the selected itemId and send to view
+insertCoin(AcceptedCoins coin) - Count coins in slot while the user inserts them.
+Update view with the running amount.
-selectItemId(String itemId) - Call VendingMachine to validate the selected itemId and send to view
+selectItemId(String itemId) - Call VendingMachine to validate the keyin itemId and send to view if it's valid.
 abortPurchasing() - Call this when the user abort purchasing.
 The inserted coins will be returned.
-confirmPurchasing() - Call this when user confirm the purchasing and then process the purchasing through VendingMachine
+confirmPurchasing() - Call this if user confirmed the purchasing and then process the purchasing through VendingMachine
     Here are two exception might be caught:
-     * 1. {@link NoSufficientFundsException} there is no sufficient funds
+     * 1. {@link NoSufficientFundsException} there is no sufficient funds.
-     * 2. {@link NoEnoughItemsException} the selected item has been sold out
+     * 2. {@link NoEnoughItemsException} the selected item has been sold out.
-getHistories() - get history transaction when the user press Summary button
+getHistories() - get history transaction when the user press Summary button.
 onInventoryChanged(ItemInventory itemInventory) - Implements {@linkInventorListener} Whenever the inventory info were updated.
-Call panel to update new number into view layer
+Call panel to update new number into view layer.
 ```
 ### View layer

 #### interface VendingMachineFragPanel
 ```
 /**
  * Abstract view layer methods.
-Presenter use panel to access view.
+Presenter uses panel to access view.
  * {@link com.example.wkuai.myvendingmachine.views.VendingMachineFragment} implements it.
  */
 public interface VendingMachineFragPanel {